-Rob McInnes, a partner in the law firm Baldwin, Shelston Waters, Vice-President of the Licensing Executives Society of Australia and New Zealand and Chair of the LES International Working Group on technology transfer from universities and government research institutes, presented these data in a presentation to an IP Management Workshop in New Zealand.
-As a rule of thumb, the licensor should receive around 25 percent of the gain from the use of the patent.
-Median royalty rates from LES Surveys were as follows:89
+Rob McInnes, a partner in the law firm Baldwin, Shelston, Waters, Vice-President of the Licensing Executives Society (LES) of Australia and New Zealand and Chair of the LES International Working Group on technology transfer from universities and government research institutes, presented these data in a presentation to an intellectual property management workshop in New Zealand.
+As a rule of thumb, the licensor should receive around 25% of the gain from the use of the patent.
+Median royalty rates from LES Surveys were as follows: 61

 Automotive 4.0% Chemicals 3.6% Computers 4.0% Cons.
-Goods 5.0%

-Electronics 4.0% Energy 5.0% Environment 5.0% Food 2.8%

-Healthcare 4.8% Internet 7.5% Machinery/tools 4.5% Media/ent.8.0%

-Pharma & Bio 5.1% Semiconductors 3.2% Software 6.8%
+Goods 5.0% Electronics 4.0% Energy 5.0% Environment 5.0% Food 2.8% Healthcare 4.8% Internet 7.5% Machinery/tools 4.5% Media/ent.8.0% Pharma & Bio 5.1% Semiconductors 3.2% Software 6.8%

-Q. Todd Dickenson, the former Director of the U.S. Patent and Trademark Office and a former Undersecretary of Commerce, at a October 2002 meeting of the Trans Atlantic Consumer Dialogue's Committee on Intellectual Property said "a royalty payment of about 4%... is a very standard royalty across all industries.
-Most royalties run between two and five percent."
+Q. Todd Dickenson, former Director of the United States Patent and Trademark Office and a former Undersecretary of Commerce, at a October 2002 meeting of the Trans Atlantic Consumer Dialogue's Committee on Intellectual Property, said "a royalty payment of about 4% ... is a very standard royalty across all industries.
+Most royalties run between 2 and 5%".

-Jerry Thursby of Emory University and Marie Thursby of the Georgia Institute of Technology and the National Bureau of Economic Research (NBER), characterize university patents as follows:90
+Jerry Thursby of Emory University and Marie Thursby of the Georgia Institute of Technology and the National Bureau of Economic Research, characterize university patents as follows:62

 For all university technologies, an average royalty rate of 2% is common.
-For pharmaceuticals the maximum rate one typically encounters for university technologies is 5%; however, the rates are usually closer to 1.5%.91
+For pharmaceuticals the maximum rate one typically encounters for university technologies is 5%; however, the rates are usually closer to 1.5%.

-4.2 CONSUMER ELECTRONICS
+4.2 Consumer electronics